A General Framework for the Semantics of Type Theory: Introduction

 In this paper we propose an abstract notion of a type theory from a semantic point of view and establish a correspondence between theories and models.
 Our notion of a type theory includes a wide range of type theories: Martin-L\"{o}f type theory \parencite{martin-lof1975intuitionistic}; two-level type theory \parencite{altenkirch2016extending,annenkov2017two-level,voevodsky2013simple} ; cubical type theory \parencite{cohen2016cubical}.
 Roughly speaking, our type theories are the type theories that admit semantics based on \emph{categories with families (cwfs)} \parencite{dybjer1996internal}.
 Our contribution is to establish a correspondence between theories and cwf-like models for a wide variety of type theories.

 Our notion of a type theory is inspired by the notion of a \emph{natural model} of homotopy type theory given by \textcite{awodey2018natural}.
-He pointed out that a category with families is the same thing as a \emph{representable map} of presheaves and that type and term constructors are modeled by algebraic operations on presheaves.
-Thus, one can say that a cwf-model of a type theory is a diagram in a presheaf category in which some maps are required to be representable.
-In other words, a cwf-model is a functor \(\fun\) from a category \(\tth\) to a presheaf category such that \(\tth\) is equipped with a class of arrows called representable arrows and \(\fun\) sends representable arrows in \(\tth\) to representable maps of presheaves.
-The category \(\tth\) is considered to encode inference rules as arrows, and the functor \(\fun\) is considered to interpret inference rules as maps of presheaves.
-From this observation, we identify a type theory with such a category \(\tth\) and a model of a type theory with such a functor \(\fun\), that is, we define a \emph{type theory} to be a category with representable arrows and a \emph{model} of a type theory to be a functor to a presheaf category that sends representable arrows to representable maps of presheaves.
+He pointed out that a category with families is the same thing as a \emph{representable map} of presheaves\footnote{This fact is also observed independently by \textcite{fiore2012discrete}.} and that type and term constructors are modeled by algebraic operations on presheaves.
+Thus, a cwf-model of a type theory is a diagram in a presheaf category in which some maps are required to be representable.
+In other words, a cwf-model is a functor \(\fun\) from a category \(\tth\) to a presheaf category such that some arrows in \(\tth\) are marked `representable' and \(\fun\) sends representable arrows in \(\tth\) to representable maps of presheaves.
+The category \(\tth\) is considered to encode derivations as arrows, and the functor \(\fun\) is considered to interpret derivations as maps of presheaves.
+From this observation, we \emph{define} a type theory to be a category with representable arrows and a model of a type theory to be a functor to a presheaf category that sends representable arrows to representable maps of presheaves.

-The intuition behind this definition comes from the functorial semantics of algebraic theories \parencite{lawvere2004functorial} in which an algebraic theory is identified with a category with finite products and a model of an algebraic theory is identified with a functor into the category of sets preserving finite products.
-A category with representable arrows is to a type theory as a category with finite products is to an algebraic theory, and a presheaf category is to a type theory as the category of sets is to an algebraic theory.

-For the notion of a theory over a type theory \(\tth\), we follow \textcite{voevodsky2014b-system,isaev2017algebraic} where theories with dependent types are identified with models of a certain essentially algebraic theory.
-Intuitively, type and term symbols of a theory generate an algebra of types and terms where type and term constructors are thought of as (partial) operators between sets of types and terms.
-We associate to each type theory \(\tth\) an essentially algebraic theory and define a \emph{theory over \(\tth\)} to be a model of the associated essentially algebraic theory.
+For a type theory \(\tth\) in this sense, a \emph{\(\tth\)-theory} is also defined as a functor from \(\tth\) but to the category of sets.
+The intuition behind this definition is different from that of a model of \(\tth\): for a model of \(\tth\), the values at arrows are relevant; for a \(\tth\)-theory, the values at objects are relevant.
+Objects in \(\tth\) are domains and codomains of derivations and thought of as \emph{judgment forms}.
+We identify a \(\tth\)-theory \(\theory\) with the assignment to each object \(\obj \in \tth\) of the set of closed derivations of judgment form \(\obj\) that are derivable using inference rules of \(\tth\) and constants of \(\theory\).